vglinka/storage-facade/README.md

 ### localStorage

-- [storage-facade-localstorage](https://www.npmjs.com/package/storage-facade-localstorage) - An simple way to store data in localStorage.
+- [storage-facade-localstorage](https://www.npmjs.com/package/storage-facade-localstorage) - If you need virtual storages inside `localStorage` that can be cleared without affecting other data stored in `localStorage`.
 Supports caching.

+- [storage-facade-localstoragethin](https://www.npmjs.com/package/storage-facade-localstoragethin) - Just delegation to `localStorage`.
+Supports caching.

 ### sessionStorage

-- [storage-facade-sessionstorage](https://www.npmjs.com/package/storage-facade-sessionstorage) - An simple way to store data in sessionStorage.
+- [storage-facade-sessionstorage](https://www.npmjs.com/package/storage-facade-sessionstorage) - If you need virtual storages inside `sessionStorage` that can be cleared without affecting other data stored in `sessionStorage`.
 Supports caching.

+- [storage-facade-sessionstoragethin](https://www.npmjs.com/package/storage-facade-sessionstoragethin) - Just delegation to `sessionStorage`.
+Supports caching.

 ### MockInterface

 - [storage-facade-mockinterface](https://www.npmjs.com/package/storage-facade-mockinterface) - MockInterface for Storage facade.
+Allows you to set a random delay in the interval for asynchronous operations.
+Used for testing.

 ### MapInterface